QuestPDF/QuestPDF/README.md

 <br />

 ## What you need is here

-### Comprehensive Layout Engine
-A layout engine tailored for document generation, offering advanced paging and precise content control.
+- `Comprehensive Layout Engine` - A layout engine tailored for document generation, offering advanced paging and precise content control.

-### Rich Toolkit
-Craft documents with intuitive, reusable components and over 50 layout elements for complex designs.
+- `Rich Toolkit` - Craft documents with intuitive, reusable components and over 50 layout elements for complex designs.

-### High Performance
-Generate thousands of pages per second with minimal CPU and memory usage.
+- `High Performance` - Generate thousands of pages per second with minimal CPU and memory usage.

-### Advanced Language Support
-Seamlessly create multilingual documents with support for RTL, text shaping, and bi-directional content.
+- `Advanced Language Support` - Seamlessly create multilingual documents with support for RTL, text shaping, and bi-directional content.

 <br />